alirezajaberirad/Machine-Language-and-Assembly/README.md

 ### Taylor Series (seriFp)
 This code will get a natural number and a floating point number from the user.
 Then it will calculate and show the Taylor Series computation result assosiated with the inputs.

+## Image Brightener
+This code will brighten the image that is in the same folder as the code by "n". "n" is the user input and can be a negative number.

+## Assembler & Disassembler
+This project was one of the hardest projects I have ever done for a course.
+First, an assembler was implemented in python.
+Then the assembler and disassembler was implemented in assembly.
+Those days of debugging assembly thousends of lines of codes was like drinking hot tea in the hell.